Search HGGH

 I’ll go ahead and just put it out there first thing.
-This is a project wherein everyone who lives under your roof needs to be enthusiastic, unless you have some sort of out-of-the-way cellar or garage that stays between 60-75 degrees F. You’re making vinegar.
+This is a project wherein everyone who lives under your roof needs to be enthusiastic, unless you have some sort of out-of-the-way cellar or garage that stays at or around 80 degrees F. You’re making vinegar.
 It’s going to smell like vinegar after about a week.
 Be warned.

 There’s no specific recipe for this as you can make as small or large a batch as you have scraps.